WELCOME TO BRONTE & WARD 1

 The Regional Official Plan (ROP) has policies that guide how Halton grows and develops and focuses on four key policy areas:

-Halton Region has outlined 5 growth concepts are summarized below and they are looking for feedback on how Halton should grow over the next 30 years.
+Halton Region has outlined 5 growth concepts which will be evaluated along 4 themes, with public input and planning recommendations on how Halton should grow over the next 30 years.

 Halton Region Official Plan Review (ROPA)